Lattice classical cosmology: Lattice gravity

 where $E$ is the densitized dreibein determinant, $F_{ab}$ is the curvature of $A_a$, and $K_a$ denotes the dreibein-contracted extrinsic curvature.

-The regularization procedure depends on a particular choice of the graph on which the lattice is founded.
+The regularization procedure depends on a particular choice of the graph on which the lattice is founded by embedding in the spatial manifold.
 In the established formulation of LQG \cite{Thiemann:1996aw,Thiemann:2007zz}, one assumes a tetrahedral tessellation of the spatial manifold.
 This choice, however, does not reflect the Cartesian symmetry of the differential form in the following transition from the continuous into a discrete framework,

 Here, ${\bar{l}\.\pos{v}}:={\mathbb{L}_0\.\bar{\varepsilon}\.\pos{v}}$ is the elementary cell volume, where the isotropic regulator is given by the relation ${\bar{\varepsilon}^{\,3}\pos{v}}:=\epsilon^{(\@p\@)\@(\@q\@)\@(\@r\@)}{\varepsilon_{(\@p\@)}\pos{v}}\.{\varepsilon_{(\@q\@)}\pos{v}}\.{\varepsilon_{(\@r\@)}\pos{v}}$.
 The quantity $\mathbb{L}_0$ is an auxiliary length scale and ${\varepsilon_{(\@p\@)}\pos{v}}$ denotes the regularization parameter assigned to a particular link.
 The indices written in brackets are not summed.
-The summation in \eqref{integral_sum} goes over elementary cells $R_{c\,\@\pos{v}}$, the edges of which, ${\partial R_{c\,\@\pos{v}}}\in\Gamma$, are identified with the $\Gamma$ graph's edges, where ${c\.\pos{v}}:=v\@+\@l_x\@/2\@+\@l_y\@/2\@+\@l_z\@/2$ denotes the $R$'s centroid.
+The summation in \eqref{integral_sum} goes over elementary cells $R_{c(\@v\@)}$, the edges of which, ${\partial R_{c(\@v\@)}}\in\Gamma$, are identified with the $\Gamma$ graph's edges, where ${c(v)}:=v\@+\@l_x\@/2\@+\@l_y\@/2\@+\@l_z\@/2$ denotes the $R$'s centroid.

 The mentioned transition problem, indicated in \cite{Bilski:2020poi}, led to a different selection of the regularization framework.
-This problem (as well as several other constructional shortcomings of LQG) was resolved by choosing the lattice over the $\Gamma$ graph defined on the edges of the quadrilaterally hexahedral honeycomb \cite{Bilski:2020poi,Bilski:2021_RCT_II}.
-Consequently, the starting point toward the formulation of the cosmological framework is the relativistic gravitational theory on the quadrilaterally hexahedral lattice \cite{Bilski:2021_RCT_II,Zapata:1997da}.
+This problem (as well as several other constructional shortcomings of LQG) was resolved by choosing the lattice over the $\Gamma$ graph defined on the edges of the quadrilaterally hexahedral honeycomb \cite{Bilski:2020poi,Bilski:2021hrr}.
+Consequently, the starting point toward the formulation of the cosmological framework is the relativistic gravitational theory on the quadrilaterally hexahedral lattice \cite{Bilski:2021hrr,Zapata:1997da}.

 In this model, likewise in the former theory in \cite{Thiemann:1996aw,Thiemann:2007zz}, the connection's degrees of freedom are smeared along the graph's edges and are represented by holonomies

 The densitized dreibeins are expressed in terms of the fluxes through the surfaces orthogonal to their spatial directions.
 For the hexahedral cell's face $F^p\pos{v}$, oriented according to the right-hand rule-related multiplication $l_{q\@}\wedge l_r$, the flux is defined as